Aquascaping Live! Contest Sanctioned and Presented by: The Aquatic Gardeners Association

 - Teams assume all responsibility for travel expenses

-- If a Team member is a minor, parent must sign the entry also
+- If a Team member is a minor, a parent must sign the entry also

-- Aquascaping must be done within the hours listed below so attendees can view the work-in-progress:
+- Aquascaping must be done within the hours listed below:

 - Friday, Oct.
-19, 2018 11:00am – 6:00pm (exceptions to this time limit will be made for people who have not been able to finish filling tanks because of shared water source)
+11, from 11:00am – 6:00pm (exceptions to this time limit will be made for people who have not been able to finish filling tanks because of shared water source)

 - Teams will be responsible for supplying their own hardscape and plant materials.
 These materials may be grown out ahead of time in any way desired by the team, including in a similarly sized tank, and brought to the site, ready to re-assemble

 - Live animals may be used but are not required.
 It is the responsibility of the entrants to select animals appropriate for the size of the tank